vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 Provide sufficient quotas to support both the management cluster and the workload clusters in your deployment.
 Otherwise, the cluster deployments will fail.
 Depending on the number of workload clusters you will deploy, you may need to increase the AWS services quotas from their default values.
 You will need to increase the quota in every region in which you plan to deploy Tanzu Kubernetes Grid.

+See [Tanzu Kubernetes Grid resources in AWS account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-aws.html#aws-resources) for more details.

+**Note** : The number of VPCs will depend on the VPC architecture you have selected.

 See [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for more information on AWS services default quotas.

 ## Cluster Creation and Management